BrandynHamilton/Chart-Builder/README.md

 - This library builds off Plotly and automates portions of data cleaning and charting for users.
 - A user only inputs specified parameters such as chart type and columns to chart, enabling quick charting of complex data structures.

+# Run Documentation Server

+Run `mkdocs serve` in the root directory for a documentation server which explains the publicly exposed classes and functions.

 # Visualization Pipeline Parameters

 This document explains the parameters of the `visualization_pipeline` class, grouped by category.